Betuuxxii/Turtlebot/README.md

 ### Path Planning
-In this section we will look at what it takes to move the robot from point A to point B. As it custom to not reinvent the wheel we will use an exiting package to implement this task.
+In this section we will look at what it takes to move the robot from point A to point B. As it is acustom to not reinvent the wheel we will use an exiting package to implement this task.
 The package that allows this behavior is called The Move base package, it is part of the Ros navigation stack just as all the packages discuss thus far.
 The package has a node called move base which